 The WBS is Product oriented family tree of activity according to PMI.
 The WBS lists out all of the work that has to be performed on the project.
-In class, you should have assembled a WBS that included all aspects of the castaways building a ship and getting off the island.
-The diagram below depicts a sample WBS.
+The diagram below depicts a sample WBS for building a ship and sailing it off an island.